 Though a certain degree of sector rotation is a normal aspect of a cyclical market, what is happening now is quite different in terms of scale.
 The simple reason for the wide divergence in stocks is that people are selling iboringi stocks and buying iexcitingi ones.
 The confluence of a number of disparate factors have consorted to make this an incredibly liquid market.

 So where does this leave us as a new century dawns?
 The few remaining bears point darkly to parallels with 1929 and 1973.
 Maybe.
 But when people talk about the "inevitable" popping of the bubble with such certainty, they are blowing smoke.

 Looking strictly at the indexes, we could see a significant pull back, but again, this is not inevitable strictly based on a good run.
-The Dow started 1947 at 176 points, and closed out 1961 at 731, a 315% increase.
+The Dow started 1947 at 176 points, and closed out 1961 at 731, a 315 percent increase.
 Did this set the scene for a blowout?
-So it seemed for a while, and by late May of 1962 the index had shed 21%.
+So it seemed for a while, and by late May of 1962 the index had shed 21 percent.

 Where are we heading now with the portfolio?
 Well, there have been a few noticeable changes over the past couple of years.
 In 1997, we started the year with 37 positions, last year 31 and the new decade (thought we’d say millennium, didn’t you?) with 29.

 Our goal mentioned earlier this year is to get the portfolio under 25 stocks as this will be more manageable.

 We only have about half as much money in the market as at our peak in 1997, our posture remains more conservative than usual.
 This is simply because a few years ago stock levels were far more justified than today.
 Fortunately, our best years were being posted when our investment level was higher.